chaos-polymtl/lethe/doc/source/examples/multiphysics/static-irradiation/static-irradiation.rst

 Non-Linear Solver
 ~~~~~~~~~~~~~~~~~

-The parameters for the non-linear system resolution of the three physiscs are set in the ``non linear solver`` subsection.
+The parameters for the non-linear system resolution of the three physiscs are set in the ``non-linear solver`` subsection.

 .. code-block:: text